 Unless the pay decision is meaningful, there’s little point in even discussing it.
 Just give the employees the 2% – 3% most were going to get anyway and move on.

 The fact is, in most companies and for most jobs, you could have this discussion any time.

 Employee Development and Career

 The development discussion usually comes at the end of the performance review.
 That’s the wrong time.
 A performance evaluation focuses people on the evaluation.
 Development is not about an evaluation of past performance – hence the complaints about looking backward.
-Development is about improving the knowledge and skills needed to get to the outcome (whatever the evaluation.)
+Development is about improving the knowledge and skills needed to get to future performance.
 In other words there isn’t a natural flow from evaluation to development.
 The timing is all wrong.